microsoft/pxt/docs/translate/markdown.md

 ## Skillmaps

-Skillmaps use almost that same extended markdown as tutorials.
+Skillmaps use almost the same extended markdown as tutorials.
 One big difference is the skillmap specification page.
 It is found in the root skillmap folder and has all of the skillmap paths and settings.
 As an example, here's the first part of the `balloon.md` skillmap.

 ```
 Burstin' Balloons